Iris1z/iris.github.io/projects.md

 # About This
+## Project - Computational-Social-Science-Projects.
-Getting familiar with the fundamental workflow.
+ Description: Getting familiar with the fundamental workflow.